 Could nuclear power offer an alternative approach to energy creation in Ireland?

-Poolbeg in Dublin is the largest ESB plant in the country.
+Poolbeg in Dublin is the larges tElectricity Supply Board (ESB )plant in the country.
 However, it is producing below capacity.

 A proposed nuclear power station would produce around seventeen per cent of the country's electricity by 1984 in comparison to the full capacity of just seven per cent at Poolbeg.
 This is big even by international standards.
 Britain gets ten per cent of its electricity from fourteen nuclear power stations. in the USA, over forty nuclear plants produce less than half a per cent of the country's electricity.